Chapter 5: May You Be Brave, Little One

 Courage to create.

-Courage to surround yourself with people that challenge you.
+Courage to surround yourself with people who challenge you.

-Courage to be ok in seasons of singleness, courage to wait.
+Courage to be at peace in seasons of singleness—and courage to wait.

 Courage to use your gifts for God’s service.